r-kan/semile/README.md

 #What is _semile_?
 A profiling framework provides the ability to monitor programs, in general of any programming language, by the following two pieces of information:
 1. consumed time per execution
-2. 'footprint' message per execution
+2. 'footprint' debug message per execution

 #Difference with other profiling tools?
 * **_Profile 'semantically'_**  Each call to the same function plays its individual role within profiling.
 Normal 'syntactic' profilers are good in other aspects but fail to achieve this.